LayerZero-Labs/devtools/examples/oft-solana/README.md

 npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts --solana-secret-key <PRIVATE_KEY> --solana-program-id <PROGRAM_ID>
 ```

-With a squads multisig, you can simply append the `--multisigKey` flag to the end of the above command.
+With a SquadsV4 multisig, you can simply append the `--multisig-key` flag to the end of the above command.
+If using
+SquadsV3, you can append the `--use-squads-v3` flag.

 ### Send SOL -> Sepolia